puttsk/cuda-tutorial/tutorial01/README.md

 This tutorial is an introduction for writing your first CUDA C program and offload computation to a GPU.
 We will use CUDA runtime API throughout this tutorial.

+CUDA is a platform and programming model for CUDA-enabled GPUs.
+The platform exposes GPUs for general purpose computing.
+CUDA provides C/C++ language extension and APIs for programming and managing GPUs.

+In CUDA programming, both CPUs and GPUs are used for computing.
+Typically, we refer to CPU and GPU system as *host* and *device*, respectively.
+CPUs and GPUs are separated platforms with their own memory space.
+Typically, we run serial workload on CPU and offload parallel computation to GPUs.

 ## A quick comparison between CUDA and C

 Following table compares a hello world program in C and CUDA side-by-side.